araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 ## SAC Squashed Gaussian

-SAC and other off-policy algorithms for continous actions (like DDPG, TD3 or TQC) have an additional transformation at the end of the actor network.
+SAC and other off-policy algorithms for continous actions (like DDPG, TD3 or [TQC](https://sb3-contrib.readthedocs.io/en/master/modules/tqc.html)) have an additional transformation at the end of the actor network.
-SAC squashes the action sampled from an unbounded Gaussian distribution using a $tanh()$ function:
+SAC squashes the action sampled from an unbounded Gaussian distribution using a [$tanh()$](https://pytorch.org/docs/stable/generated/torch.nn.Tanh.html) function.
-TODO: image of tanh() from -10 to 10?

 Therefore the sampled action is always in $[-1, 1]$.
 SAC then linearly rescale the sampled action to match the action space definition, i.e. it transform the action from $[-1, 1]$ to $[low, high]$ using `action = low + (0.5 * (scaled_action + 1.0) * (high - low))`.